Underrout/lunar-monitor/README.md

 Allows for automatic exporting of resources (currently only level files) while using Lunar Magic to edit Super Mario World ROMs.

+NOTE: Windows only, relies heavily on the win32api.

 ## Why is this a thing?

 Projects using git in combination with the convenient [Lunar Helper](https://github.com/MaddyThorson/LunarHelper) build system will likely experience the issue that git will consider identical .mwl level files to "differ", clogging up commits, causing incorrect merge conflicts and bloating repos.
 This is partially due to Lunar Helper exporting even unchanged levels every time it performs a Save.